sidak/ML-Course-Notes/MIT 6.S094 Deep Learning for Self-Driving Cars/Lecture2.md

 `s_0->a_0->r_0->s_1->a_1->r_1.......s_n-1->a_n-1->r_n-1->s_n`

 - Components of RL Agent:
-	- *Policy*:agent's behavior function (for any given state, knowledge of what action will I take with some probabilty)
+	- *Policy*: agent's behavior function (knowledge of how for any given state, what action will I take with some probabilty)
 	- *Value function*: How good each state/action are?
 	- *Model*: agent's representation of the environment

 - Actions can be non-deterministic (as human life is.
-Where when you turn right, you sometimes go up)
+Where when you turn right, you may sometimes go up)

 - The Agent can take a longer detour as the punishment goes down.